Is a VPN Legal? Where VPNs Are Allowed in 2026

 Is it legal to use a VPN while traveling?

 In almost every country, yes.
 Travelers routinely use VPNs to secure hotel Wi-Fi, access home streaming services, and keep banking apps working.
-If you are traveling to one of the restrictive countries listed above, check local rules before relying on a VPN.
+If you are traveling to one of the restrictive countries, check local rules before relying on a VPN.

 Popular VPN Locations